-To enhance the effectiveness of investors' engagement with companies, the FSA revised Japan's Stewardship Code in XX 2025 to promote collective/collaborative engagement that fosters constructive dialogue and to promote the transparency of beneficial shareholders.
+To enhance the effectiveness of investors' engagement with companies, the FSA revised the Stewardship Code in June 2025 to promote collective/collaborative engagement that fosters constructive dialogue and to promote the transparency of beneficial shareholders.
 Additionally, in an effort to return to the essence of a principles-based approach, the Code was streamlined, for example by removing, consolidating, and simplifying sections that have already become integral to stewardship practices since the Code's initial development and subsequent revisions.
+Going forward, it is important for the revised Code to be implemented in a way that leads to constructive and purposeful dialogue between companies and investors to enhance corporate value and promote companies' sustainable growth.
+It is important for the FSA to follow up on the implementation of the revised Code, while avoiding situations where the revised Code is implemented contrary to the aims of the Code and hinders effective dialogue.

-Additionally, to enhance the effective implementation of stewardship activities, the FSA published a document titled "Practices on stewardship activities," which consolidates and analyses the practices of asset managers, asset owners, and proxy advisers.
+Additionally, to enhance the effective implementation of stewardship activities, the

+FSA published a document titled "Practices on stewardship activities," which consolidates and analyses the practices of asset managers, asset owners, and proxy advisers.

 Regarding the disclosure of the ASR before annual general meetings (hereafter "AGM"), the FSA established the "Liaison council for the preparation for the environment for disclosing annual securities reports before annual shareholders meetings" in December 2024.
 They worked together with both public and private sector stakeholders to consider the appropriate timing for ASR disclosure and to identify practical challenges.
-Furthermore, on 28 March, 2025, the Minister of State for Financial Services issued a formal letter to all listed companies recommending that it is most desirable to submit the ASR at least three weeks before the AGM.
+Furthermore, on 28 March 2025, the Minister of State for Financial Services issued a formal letter to all listed companies recommending that it is most desirable to submit the ASR at least three weeks before the AGM.
 As a first step, listed companies that have not previously issued the ASR before the AGM are encouraged to consider submitting the ASR one day or several days prior to the AGM.

-The TSE amended the securities listing regulations, which took into effect on 1 April, 2025, requiring mandatory disclosure of financial statements in English.
+The TSE amended the securities listing regulations, which took into effect on 1 April 2025, requiring mandatory disclosure of financial statements in English.
 In October 2024, to "visualise" a group of companies that proactively and eagerly meet global investors' expectations, the TSE published a list of indicators for companies in the JPX Prime 150 Index.
 These indicators include factors related to the capital profitability, market valuations, growth potential, and corporate governance such as the appointment of independent outside directors and the ratio of female executives.

-Additionally, concerning the "request for management conscious of cost of capital and stock prices," the TSE published the "Essentials from the investors' perspective" and "Cases studies that do not aligned with investors' perspectives."
+Additionally, concerning the "request for management conscious of cost of capital and stock prices," the TSE published documents titled "Key points considering the investor's point of view " and "Cases where companies are not aligned with investors' perspectives."

 The presence of investors with varied perspectives on investment policies and differing time horizons is essential for creating vibrant financial markets made up of diverse participants.
-To foster increased corporate value and sustainable growth through constructive purposeful dialogue, it is essential to establish "a relationship of cautious trust" between companies and investors.
-To build a trusting relationship, it is useful for companies to disclose information that is both high reliability and detailed.
+To foster increased corporate value and sustainable growth through constructive and purposeful dialogue while avoiding falling into short-termism, it is essential to establish "a relationship of cautious trust" between companies and investors.
+To build a trusting relationship, it is useful for companies to disclose information that is highly reliable and detailed.
 Meanwhile, investors should conduct in-depth analyses of companies based on the disclosed information and consider various unconventional measures.
 Conversely, any dialogue that threatens the trust relationship fails to foster increased corporate value, ultimately providing no benefit to either companies or investors.
-Given the progress in dialogue between companies and investors since the introduction of Japan's Stewardship Code, it is now considered important to thoroughly discuss engagement in detail, taking into account the combination of companies' growth stages and investors' investment policies.
+Given the progress in dialogue between companies and investors since the introduction of the Stewardship Code, it is now considered important to thoroughly discuss engagement in detail, taking into account the combination of companies' growth stages and investors' investment policies.